-TRANSLOCATION
+5. TRANSLOCATION

-Translocation through bomas
+Translocation with bomas

-Many giraffe have been translocated using bomas whereby giraffe are mass captured into large bomas or transported by chariot and dropped off in the boma after capture and before the next stage of the translocation.
+Many giraffe have been translocated using bomas (pens) whereby giraffe are mass captured into a boma or transported by chariot and dropped off in the boma after capture to rest/adjust before the next stage of the translocation.
 Various options are highlighted below which may be valuable to consider.
-In general, giraffe should never be individually housed in bomas for extended periods, as they are sociable animals and likely become stressed and at greater risk of capture myopathy, injury, or even death.
+In general, giraffe should never be individually housed in bomas for extended periods, as they are sociable animals and likely become stressed; this can lead to a greater risk of myopathies, injury, or even death.
 The exception may be for large, dominant giraffe males, which will quickly assert their dominance with other males thus may not be good candidates for translocation unless done so individually.
-However, these males should preferably be in a boma next to the others to minimise their stress.
+However, these males should preferably be in a boma next to/in sight of the other giraffe to minimise their stress.